vuejs/it.vuejs.org/src/api/index.md

 ### props

-- **Type:** `Array | Object`
+- **Tipo:** `Array | Object`

 - **Details:**

   A list/hash of attributes that are exposed to accept data from the parent component.
-It has a simple Array-based syntax and an alternative Object-based syntax that allows advanced configurations such as type checking, custom validation and default values.
+It has a simple Array-based syntax and an alternative Object-based syntax that allows advanced configurations such as Tipo checking, custom validation and Predefinito values.

-- **Example:**
+- **Esempio:**

   ``` js
   // simple syntax